 2. Downward Dog Modifications for Wrist Support

-Ideal for Plank, these modifications build strength without straining wrists.
+Ideal for Plank, these variations build strength without straining wrists.

 Option A: Elevated Downward Dog